There will be a Palestine march and counter rally in London this weekend. The police are preparing for this.

 “A major war is imminent.”
 Because they want peace, they want Palestinian rights to be respected and they want international law to be followed without bias.
 They will demand that Britain stops being complicit in these crimes.

-Rakesh Sharma is an experienced writer working at London Lens who focuses on writing about foreign news on a range of topics.
+Mangesh Wakchaure is a veteran writer working at London Lens, focusing on foreign news coverage on a range of topics.